MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfInts/Step7.md

 Two Asserts in one test:  some TDDers feel inordinately strongly that this shouldn't be done.
 I'm not one of those, though I usually follow that advice.

-When we build and test, the first ```Assert``` file with ```Assert failed. 'pins' cannot be negative'''.
+When we build and test, the first ```Assert``` fires with ```Assert failed. 'pins' cannot be negative'''.

-Now, let's add just enough code to pass all the tests so far.
+Now let's add just enough code to pass all the tests so far.

 When you've done that, click [Next](Step8.html)